rOzzy1987/CarDash/readme.md

 - "Redline" color
 - Gauge needle colors
 - Light or dark theme
-- Speedometer label font size
+- Speedometer label font
+- Speedometer and cadence/HR gauge tick frequency
-- Odometer font size
+- Odometer font
-- Odometer vertical position, character width and character height
+- Odometer vertical position

 ## Footnote
 CarDash is available for free in the ConnectIQ store, and open source as you see.